 We are hiring!

-MS and PhD assistantships in atmospheric chemistry are available for Fall 2019.
-We are seeking two new students to join several projects: Fates of ozone in the US Arctic Tundra; Emission and chemistry of Western US wildfires; and Sources of organic pollutants from oil and gas activities.
+Ph.D. assistantships in atmospheric chemistry are available for Fall 2019.
+We are seeking two new graduate students to join several projects: (i) Biogenic volatile organic compounds the warming Arctic; (ii) Emission and chemistry of western US wildfires.
 These projects involve intensive field studies of trace organic gas concentrations/fluxes in the Toolik Field Station in Alaska and Mt.
 Bachelor Observatory in Oregon, or analyzing the 2018 WE-CAN aircraft data.
 Students will also have opportunities to learn state-of-the-art atmospheric chemical transport modeling to interpret field data.
 Applicants should have robust quantitative analysis and communication skills, be highly self-motivated and independent.
 Experience in chemistry/atmospheric science and data analysis with advanced programming languages would be an asset.
 Graduate students can join the group through the Departments of Chemistry and Biochemistry, or Geosciences.